South Alabama vs. UL Monroe NCAA Football Odds, Plays and Insights | October 23, 2021

 UL Monroe Stats and Trends

+- UL Monroe has three wins against the spread in six games this year.

-- The Warhawks have been underdogs by 13.5 points or more five times this year and have covered the spread twice.
+- The Warhawks have been underdogs by 13.5 points or more five times this season and have covered the spread twice.

-- UL Monroe's games this season have hit the over on three of six set point totals (50%).
+- UL Monroe's games this year have hit the over on three of six set point totals (50%).

-- The Warhawks average 18.2 points per game, comparable to the 19 the Jaguars give up.
+- The Warhawks rack up 18.2 points per game, comparable to the 19 the Jaguars give up.

-- UL Monroe is 2-1 against the spread and 2-1 overall when the team notches more than 19 points.
+- UL Monroe is 2-1 against the spread and 2-1 overall in games when it records more than 19 points.

-- UL Monroe is 1-1 against the spread and 1-1 overall when the team amasses more than 298.7 yards.
+- UL Monroe is 1-1 against the spread and 1-1 overall when the team piles up over 298.7 yards.

 - The Warhawks have turned the ball over five times, seven fewer times than the Jaguars have forced turnovers (12).